serjinio/kmsg_queue/README.md

 Messages are kept in a linked list structure which mimics FIFO queue.
 On reading the first message which entered the queue will appear first on output.

+Operations on linked list are guarded by a spinlock.
+The module code could be used by multiple clients for simultaneous reading & writing.

 ## Build